 That’s It!

-If you want to remove the device from iCloud that turns off activation lock, then follow the steps below.
+If you want to remove the device from iCloud that turns off the activation lock, then follow the steps below.

 - Go to Apple Logo.